Coded-Alchemy/Drone_Demo/README.md

 - Google Maps are used to display drone location because they already have my info and the the other (good) map apis wanted payment information to gain access even for free tiers.

+- Speech Recognition is used to perform vocal commands, Vosk is used to handle this.
+Vosk performs offline speech recognition and keeps info on device.

 ---